DigForASPFramework/sts-tai-ontology/README.md

 - © Copyright 2024, by the authors.
 All rights reserved until further notice.

-- This ontology is aimed to be open access when the paper is published.
+- This ontology is aimed to be open access when the related paper is published.
 Citation guidelines will be provided.

 - For any inquiries or collaborations, please contact [stsontology@gmail.com].